orbitrs/orbit-analyzer/docs/vscode-integration.md

 If you encounter issues with VSCode integration:

-1. Make sure the `orbit-analyzer` CLI is in your PATH and works from the terminal
+1. Make sure the `orlint` CLI is in your PATH and works from the terminal
 2. Check that your .orbit files have the correct format
-3. Verify your `.orbit-analyzer.toml` configuration is valid
+3. Verify your `.orlint.toml` configuration is valid
 4. Look for error messages in the OUTPUT panel (View > Output) with "Tasks" selected

 ## Additional Resources